jhumelsine/jhumelsine.github.io/_posts/2025-06-23-tests-layers.md

 # Zooming Out: Scope vs. Detail in Testing
 <img src="https://images.stockcake.com/public/4/8/9/48984547-b30d-40c4-994c-6a04e6fc6278/analyzing-complex-diagram-stockcake.jpg" alt="Analyzing a Complex Diagram" title="Image Source: https://stockcake.com/i/analyzing-complex-diagram_1386954_681864" width = "40%" align="right" style="padding: 35px;">

-## Online Maps: Seeing the Forest or the Trees
 Acquiring the bigger picture often requires a tradeoff.
 Scope and detail are often inversely proportional.
 If we don’t reduce detail when expanding scope, then the resulting picture becomes so complex that we can’t comprehend it.
 We can't see the forest for the trees.

 Consider online maps.
 Street view provides many details, but we can only see at most a block or two in any direction.
 Zoom out, and we can see neighborhoods, which provide a wider view, but at the loss of details.
 For example, rather than seeing images of the actual buildings, they become geometric shapes on the neighborhood map.
 Continue zooming out and we get a wider view of the city, region, country and world, but details disappear.
 We quickly lose buildings, local landmarks, smaller roads and even small communities.
 Each time we zoom out, we see more _scope_, but we also see fewer _details_.